aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

    Connect-AzAccount
    ```

-7. When prompted, sign in with the Azure AD credentials of the user account with the Owner role in the subscription you are using in this lab:
+7. When prompted, sign in with the Microsoft Entra ID credentials of the user account with the Owner role in the subscription you are using in this lab:
    - E-mail address: <inject key="AzureAdUserEmail"></inject>
    - Password: <inject key="AzureAdUserPassword"></inject>